 Psychiatric nursing in Ireland has undergone tremendous change over the last 20 years, moving from a predominantly hospital-based service to one that provides care to people with mental health needs in community settings.
 During this time, there has also been a reconfiguration of services with mental health nurses providing innovative services in child and adolescent mental health, adult mental health, the mental health of older people and forensic services.
-In addition, there has been growth in the provision of digital mental health services, health promotion, early intervention in psychosis, neurorehabilitation, and suicide prevention (Department of Health 2020a).
+The strategy document, Sharing the Vision: A Mental Health Policy for Everyone (Department of Health 2020a), identifies that there has also been growth in a number of services to which mental health nurses are central, including the provision of digital mental health, health promotion, early intervention in psychosis, neurorehabilitation, and suicide prevention.
+Sharing the Vision also recognises the need for further involvement of psychiatric nurses in social prescribing, talking therapies, and trauma-informed care, as well as the further enhancement of community mental health and outreach teams, to enable nurses to provide mental health care to patients in a variety of settings including people's homes, nursing homes, refugee centres and homeless services (Department of Health 2020a).